About

 Curriculum

 The MAAE has a unique, three part curriculum focused on Mapping, Sensing, and Hacking.
 Where Mapping gathers historical and empirical knowledge, Sensing promotes sensorial and aesthetic engagement with materials, systems, and environments.
 Hacking then encourages imaginative, site-specific interventions (or ‘hacks’) that excavate, repurpose, or recompose elements of the environment.
-With long distance learning central to the archipelagic reach of the course, virtual learning and in particular virtual environments will also be an aspect of study on the course.
+With long distance learning central to the archipelagic reach of the course, virtual learning and in particular virtual environments are also an aspect of study on the course.

 MAPPINg THE ENVIRONMENT